Robust direction-dependent gain-calibration of beam-modelling errors far from the target field: Simulations

 Diagnostic information on the performance of elements is only available at the tile level in LOFAR-HBA observations, because of the analogue beamformer.
 Tiles that have degraded past a certain point will be excised upon detection, which means that they are not included in the digital beamformer and not included in the simulated calibration beam.
 However, if an antenna within a tile breaks, this can only be detected as a different tile response.
 While the tile responses of LOFAR have been calibrated during commissioning, such calibration rounds can be out of date.
 Currently, typically up to three antenna elements are broken or malfunctioning per tile (Menno Norden, private communications).

 The exact distribution of broken elements is unknown.
-We simulate beam errors by randomly switching off a number of elements, by setting their element gains in \Cref{eq:DDECal_A} to zero. $N\sim\mathcal{U}(0,3)$ elements are switched off in each tile, where $\mathcal{U}(0,3)$ is the discrete uniform distribution between 0 and 3.
-This results in an average of 1.5 antennas, or 9 per cent of the tile being simulated as `broken'.
+Therefore, we simulate beam errors by randomly switching off a number of elements, by setting their element gains in \Cref{eq:DDECal_A} to zero.
+Throughout our simulations, $N\sim\mathcal{U}(0,3)$ elements are switched off in each tile, where $\mathcal{U}(0,3)$ is the discrete uniform distribution between 0 and 3.
+This results in an average of 1.5 antennas, or 9 per cent of the tiles being simulated as `broken'.
+We randomise the broken antennas for each tile in each station, such that different stations have a different configuration of broken elements.
+Because the number of broken antennas per tile is randomised, different stations also have varying numbers of broken elements, as shown in \Cref{fig:array_map}.

 The effects on the beam, resulting from a random realisation of removing antennas, is illustrated in the last row of \Cref{fig:beam_hierarchy}.
 As is clear from the second column, switching off three antenna elements drastically alters the shape of the tile beam, removing and altering nulls.
 Because the tile beams are no longer identical, the nulls and sidelobes of the full station primary beam also change.
 This has a limited effect near the phase centre (bright yellow spot), but does change when off-axis sources pass through nulls.
 We illustrate where such off-axis sources can be compared to the phase centre through red circles at the positions of Cas A and Cyg A.

 It is important to emphasise that, although we focus on broken elements in this work, there are other effects that break the regular structure of a phased array station and create similar distorted beam patterns to those shown here.
 For example, mutual coupling \citep{elder_investigating_2024,ohara_uncovering_2024} will affect the beam by changing the patterns of individual antenna elements.
 Performance (e.g. gain) differences between functioning elements \citep{chokshi_necessity_2024} will have a similar effect to setting the gains of several elements to zero.
 These errors can also change over time, for example, by the low-noise amplifiers being affected by on-site temperature and humidity variations.
 Additionally, such variations can occur at the tile (analogue-beamformed) beam level rather than the individual antenna element level.
 However, because we expect broken elements to have a dominant effect, we demonstrate the resulting calibration problems arising from such beam errors.